Nuxify/widgetbook/README.md

 # nuxify_widgetbook

 # Buttons
-- Action Button
+- Action Button # Deprecated in favor of using built-in `FilledButton` Widget
-- Outlined Action Button
+- Outlined Action Button  # Deprecated in favor of using built-in `OutlinedButton` Widget
-- Icon Button
+- Icon Button  # Deprecated in favor of using built-in `IconButton.filled` Widget
-- Button Row (Button Group)
+- Button Row (Button Group) # Deprecated in favor of using built-in `OverflowBar` Widget
-- Text Button
+- Text Button  # Deprecated in favor of using built-in `TextButton` Widget
-- Switch Button
+- Switch Button  # Deprecated in favor of using built-in `Switch` Widget
-- Checkbox (with text on left/right)
+- Checkbox  # Deprecated in favor of using built-in `Checkbox` Widget
-- Radio Row
+- Radio Row  # Deprecated in favor of using built-in `Radio` Widget

 # Indicators
-- Line Step Indicator
+- Horizontal Step Indicator
 - Currency Display
 - Chips (Closable x button floating on right)
 - Chip Selection